phronmophobic/blog/markdown/reusable-ui-components.md

 ;;                 (keypath :d)]])
 ```

 Notice how we were easily able to extract `more-button` without changing the intents returned by `nested-view`.
 The component `more-button` doesn't care where or how its argument, `num`, is stored.
-As long as `more-button` is passed a number, it doesn't matter how its nested.
+As long as `more-button` is passed a number, it doesn't matter how it's nested.

 ```clojure
 (def other-nested-data {:foo {:bar {:baz 1}}})